Lokeshnshukla/SQL_Project/README.md

 ## Problem Scenario
 ScienceQtech is a data science startup working across domains like fraud detection, market basket analysis, self-driving cars, supply chain optimization, early detection of lung cancer, customer sentiment analysis, and drug discovery.
 With the annual appraisal cycle approaching, the HR department has requested detailed reports on employee performance, project involvement, and compensation.
-As a **Junior Database Administrator (DBA)**, your role is to analyze the employee database and extract insights to support performance mapping and strategic decisions.
+As a **Junior Database Administrator (DBA)**, <br>
+My role is to analyze the employee database and extract insights to support performance mapping and strategic decisions.

 ##Objective